ue22-p21/web-intro/notebooks/51-jquery.md

 like **interactions with the DOM**
 much **smoother**, and more **cross-browser**

-it is embedded in many applications,
+it is still embedded in many applications,
 so it is a **must know** component

 +++